LoganneF/BestSellerSaver.github.io/README.md

 Main page has a generate button at the top that fills 5 cards, each with brief info on the current top five best sellers.

 There are two columns.
-Left column holds current book info, right column is user's shelf.
+Left column holds current book info, right column is user's bookshelf.
 User can drag cards to right column to store them on the shelf

 The API: